madshansens/Instagram-API/.github/ISSUE_TEMPLATE.md

 - You will be asked some questions and requested to provide some information, please read them **carefully** and answer completely.
 - Put an `x` into all the boxes [ ] relevant to your issue (like so [x]).
-- Use the *Preview* tab to see how your issue will actually look like.
+- Use the *Preview* tab to see how your issue will actually look like, before sending it.

 ---